GeorgeDewar/biblegateway-to-OSIS/README.md

 biblegateway-to-OSIS
 ====================

-Tools for retrieving bibles from biblegateway.com for use in AndBible
+Tools for retrieving bibles from biblegateway.com for use in <a href="https://github.com/mjdenham/and-bible">AndBible</a>

 The "scraper" tool is a Java app which will retrieve a bible translation for biblegateway.com and save it as an XML file in OSIS format.

-The "build" script will run a tool called osis2mod, which is part of the Sword project, to convert the OSIS file into zText format, which is what AndBible can use.
+The "build" script will run a tool called osis2mod, which is part of the <a href="http://www.crosswire.org/sword/">Sword</a> project, to convert the OSIS file into zText format, which is what AndBible can use.

 You will need to retrieve a copy of the Sword Utilities from